AqwamCreates/DataPredict/docs/API/Models/LongShortTermMemory.md

 * tableOfTokenInputSequenceArray: An array containing sequences of tokens.

-* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.
+* returnOriginalOutput: Set whether or not to return predicted matrices instead of value with highest probability.

 #### Returns: